JPNS201 Intermediate Japanese I

 - IV.
 Prerequisites

-- JPNS102 (C or better) or permission of the Department of Language & Literature
+- JPNS102 (C or better) or equivalent or permission of the Department of Language & Literature

 - V. Other Pertinent Information